This complete couples travel planning guide will hopefully provide you with lots of advice and inspiration for planning a trip together.

 Don’t even bother asking whether you need to buy travel insurance!

-Take it from a couple that had the following happen during just one trip we took to Iceland and New York early last year:
+Take it from a couple that had the following happen during just one trip we took to Iceland and New York a few years ago:

 - 1 flight cancelled